BorgwardtLab/proteinshake/README.md

 ## Demo

-How to load an AlphaFold dataset as a dataset of torch-geometric graphs.
+How to load an AlphaFold dataset as of pytorch-geometric graphs.

 ```python
 >>> from proteinshake.datasets import AlphaFoldDataset